-The need for screening is so common that numerous plants are sold for this purpose.
-However some take a long-time to build a good screen, especially if height is needed, but not Leyland Cypress.
-In a few short years you will have a magnificent hedge as tall as you need that will be green all-year and create perfect privacy for your garden.
-It can be clipped at any time of year to make a formal hedge, or left alone to grow into a wind-break and a solid barrier against the outside world.
-It does not shed leaves or fruit all over the garden and the foliage that does fall will lie underneath the plants and make mulch which slowly rots down back into the soil.
+The need for screening is so common that many different plants are sold for this purpose.
+Most are fast growing, but some take longer to build a good screen, especially if height is an important consideration.
+This is certainly not true of the Leyland Cypress, and if speed is your priority, this is the evergreen screen to grow.
+In a few short years, you will have a magnificent hedge as tall as you need – a hedge that will be green all year round and create perfect privacy in your garden.
+It can be clipped at almost any time of year to make a formal hedge, or left alone to grow into a windbreak.
+It does not shed leaves or fruit all over the garden and the foliage that does fall will lie underneath the plants and make mulch that slowly rots down back into the soil.

-This fast rate of growth means these trees are the ideal choice for a foundation hedge along your property-line to create privacy and a screen against an ugly view.
-It is a very easy plant to clip as the foliage is fine and dense, so with clippers you can quickly keep it neat, tidy and the height you want.
-It makes a beautiful formal hedge or it can be left to grow more casually and will still remain dense and beautiful.
-If you have near neighbours you may want to keep it from growing too tall and casting too much shade on their garden.
+With a very fast growth rate, Leyland Cypress is the ideal choice for a foundation hedge along your property-line.
+Very soon you will have privacy and a screen against an ugly view.
+It is a very easy plant to trim, as the foliage is soft, fine and dense.
+You can quickly, easily and comfortably keep it neat, tidy and the height you want.
+It makes a beautiful formal hedge with regular shearing.
+If you have more space, and height is not an issue, leave it to grow more casually and naturally.
+It will remain dense and beautiful all year round even if untrimmed.
+If you do have neighbors close beside you, keep your trees from growing too tall and throwing too much shade on their gardens.

 Single Row Of Trees